Koffler Centre of the Arts: 2008-2009

 The 21st annual Helen and Stan Vine Canadian Jewish Book Awards were held on May 25, 2009 at the Al Green Theatre, Miles Nadal JCC.
-The awards, which recognize Canadian writing on Jewish themes and subjects, are presented in the genres of fiction, non-fiction, history, poetry, Holocaust literature, biography and memoir, scholarship, and youth children’s literature.
-The 2009 winners included Peter C. Newman, ‘’Izzy: the Passionate Life and Turbulent Times of Izzy Asper’' (HarperCollins Canada), Ami Sands Brodoff, ‘’The White Space Between’' (Second Story Press), Barrie Wilson, ‘’How Jesus Became Christian’' (Random House Canada), Joseph Kertes, ‘’Gratitude’' (Penguin Books Canada), Isa Milman, ‘’Prairie Kaddish’' (Coteau Books), Reinhold Kramer, ‘’Mordecai Richler: Leaving St. Urban’' (McGill-Queen's University Press), David G. Roskies, ‘’YiddishLands’' (Wayne State University Press), and Kathy Kacer, ‘’The Diary of Laura’s Twin’' (Second Story Press).
+The awards, which recognize Canadian writing on Jewish themes and subjects, are presented in the genres of fiction, non-fiction, history, poetry, Holocaust literature, biography and memoir, scholarship, and youth children's literature.
+The 2009 winners included Peter C. Newman, 'Izzy: the Passionate Life and Turbulent Times of Izzy Asper' (HarperCollins Canada), Ami Sands Brodoff, 'The White Space Between' (Second Story Press), Barrie Wilson, 'How Jesus Became Christian' (Random House Canada), Joseph Kertes, 'Gratitude' (Penguin Books Canada), Isa Milman, 'Prairie Kaddish' (Coteau Books), Reinhold Kramer, 'Mordecai Richler: Leaving St. Urban' (McGill-Queen's University Press), David G. Roskies, 'YiddishLands' (Wayne State University Press), and Kathy Kacer, 'The Diary of Laura's Twin' (Second Story Press).

-The Koffler Gallery presented the exhibitions Nina Levitt: ‘’Thin Air’', from March 6 to April 18, 2008; Karilee Fuglem: ‘’here within our curving spaces’' from May 15 to July 13, 2008; and Akira Yoshikawa: ‘’the way of now’' from September 11 to November 30, 2008.
-Yoshikawa’s exhibition was the last to be held in the former Gallery space in the BJCC.
+The Koffler Gallery presented the exhibitions Nina Levitt: 'Thin Air', from March 6 to April 18, 2008; Karilee Fuglem: 'here within our curving spaces' from May 15 to July 13, 2008; and Akira Yoshikawa: 'the way of now' from September 11 to November 30, 2008.
+Yoshikawa's exhibition was the last to be held in the former Gallery space in the BJCC.
 The Gallery was demolished along with the Koffler offices and the BJCC in spring/summer 2009 to prepare for construction of the new Sherman Campus and Koffler Arts.

 In the interim, the Koffler Gallery began to program off-site at locations around Toronto.
-The first off-site exhibition was Iris Häussler: ‘’Honest Threads’', from January 22 to March 8, 2009.
+The first off-site exhibition was Iris Häussler: 'Honest Threads', from January 22 to March 8, 2009.
 The exhibition was presented on the second floor of Honest Ed's, a large discount store located at Bathurst and Bloor Streets in Toronto.
-Haussler’s project, which garnered media attention in the Toronto Star, National Post, The Globe and Mail, Canadian Jewish News, CBC Radio, Now (newspaper) and Fiberarts, invited “visitors to wear and live with an article of clothing or accessory they’ve borrowed from the exhibit, donated by strangers who provide background information on their item.”
+Haussler's project, which garnered media attention in the Toronto Star, National Post, The Globe and Mail, Canadian Jewish News, CBC Radio, Now (newspaper) and Fiberarts, invited "visitors to wear and live with an article of clothing or accessory they've borrowed from the exhibit, donated by strangers who provide background information on their item."

-The Koffler Gallery’s second off-site project was Diane Landry: ‘’The Magic Shield’', March 19 to May 3, 2009 at the Beaver Hall Gallery.
+The Koffler Gallery's second off-site project was Diane Landry: 'The Magic Shield', March 19 to May 3, 2009 at the Beaver Hall Gallery.

+Controversies

 Artist Boycott of the Koffler Centre

 In May 2021, Koffler Arts was the target of an artist boycott led by a number of Toronto artists, art organizations, and the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).
 Over 450 artists and 26 art organizations signed the boycott.
-The boycott asked members of the arts community “not to show at, collaborate with, or participate in any events taking place at the Koffler Centre of the Arts” until the demands of the boycott were met.
+The boycott asked members of the arts community "not to show at, collaborate with, or participate in any events taking place at the Koffler Centre of the Arts" until the demands of the boycott were met.